Arize-ai/openinference/python/README.md

 # Getting Started
-Instrumentation is the act of adding observability code to an app yourself.
+Instrumentation is the act of adding observability code to an application.
+OpenInference provides instrumentors for several popular LLM frameworks and SDKs.
+The instrumentors emit traces from the LLM applications, and the traces can be collected by a collector, e.g. by the [Phoenix Collector](#phoenix-collector).
-If you’re instrumenting an app, you need to use the OpenTelemetry SDK for your language.
-You’ll then use the SDK to initialize OpenTelemetry and the API to instrument your code.
-This will emit telemetry from your app, and any library you installed that also comes with instrumentation.

 # Example